-According to the latest biannual survey from the Association of Graduate Recruiters (AGR), the average starting salary in the consulting sector is £26,750.
+According to the latest annual survey from the the Institute of Student Employers (ISE), the average starting salary in the consulting sector is £27,000.
 You’ll be happy to hear, however, that most of the employers on targetjobs.co.uk offer considerably more than this average.
-Alfa, for example, offers its graduates a salary of £40,000 plus a £5,000 sign-on bonus.
-IBM's graduate starting salaries start at £30,000+.
+Alfa, for example, offers its graduates a salary of £40,000.
+Newton Europe's graduate starting salaries start at £45,000 - £50,000.

 You'll find that most consulting employers are tight-lipped when it comes to talking about money before they offer you a job, preferring instead to leave it to your imagination with descriptions such as ‘competitive’ or ‘highly competitive’.
 It’s safe to assume their offers will be similar to the above, however.
-Reports suggest, for example, that applicants at McKinsey & Company could earn over £40,000 in their first year.
+Consultants reviewing their salaries for Inside Buzz are generally very positive.

 Base salary is not everything, of course.
 Here’s an idea of some of the typical benefits you could be offered in your first year (some of them will be optional, which employees can choose to suit them personally):